 - Portland State University.
 Portland State offers a pre-optometry program, which is a great choice of degree for anyone considering a career as an optician, but who also wants to leave the door open for other opportunities.
 This kind of program can lead to a career right after graduation but can also be used to go on to graduate school.

-- Penn Foster Career School.
-Penn Foster’s online optician program is tailored exactly to the needs of someone who knows they want to be an optician.
+- Penn Foster College.
+Penn Foster’s online optician exam prep program is tailored exactly to the needs of someone who knows they want to be an optician.
 Complete it at your own pace, from anywhere in Oregon, and you will be a great job candidate and prepared to pass national certification exams in opticianry.

 National Certification for Opticians in Oregon

 There are no requirements for certification in Oregon, but it helps make you more marketable as an optician if you have recognized national certificates.
 The National Contact Lens Examiners (NCLE) Contact Lens Registry and the American Board of Opticians are the organizations that are most recognized across the country for offering comprehensive exams that prove those who pass the tests have the skills and knowledge to work as opticians.

 The outlook for optician careers in Oregon is strongly positive.
 The current growth in jobs is over 12 percent and is responsible for the projected increase in jobs from 1,220 in 2018 to 1,360 in 2028.
 Those 120 new jobs will need to be filled, and anyone learning to become an optician now is in a great position to do just that.
 There is also strong growth of 20 percent for ophthalmic medical technicians in the state.

 Opticians in the state also earn a good living.
 According to U.S. Bureau of Labor Statistics reports, the annual average salary for opticians in Oregon in 2020 was $42,910.
 There are opportunities to earn more with experience and years on the job.
 Ophthalmic medical technicians earned $42,610 on average in 2020.